 - To develop the learner’s academic and professional skills to a level, that will allow them to pursue a degree programme in their chosen field of study.

 - To develop effective organisational skills, study skills and critical thinking skills necessary to succeed in third level education

 The course aims in particular, to re-engage participants with the formal learning process by way of validating and building on their prior learning and by developing study and personal skills thereby increasing their self confidence in their own abilities to become self directed learners in any context.

-This programme is open to those who wish to enter or return to Higher Education in line with the National Plan who wish to enter Third Level Education.
+This programme is open to those, aged 22 and over, who wish to enter or return to Higher Education in line with the National Access Plan.